klipsey/DriverMod/README.md

 # Driver
 - Adds the Driver, an original character based on the Driver from the film Drive (2011)
 - Fully functional base kit with several weapon pickups that give him new attacks
-- Has item displays, an unlockable mastery skin and is multiplayer friendly
+- Has item displays, an unlockable mastery skin and is fully multiplayer compatible

 [![](https://raw.githubusercontent.com/ArcPh1r3/DriverMod/main/Release/FuckShit/screen1.png)]()